wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 * JW Player v5.3 or higher.
 This can be downloaded directly from the options page.

 == Changelog ==

+=0.4.1=
+BUG Fixed a rendering error in IE

 =0.4=
 FEATURE Inline player mode.
 Allows you to show your video feed inline, no popup, and still use playlists